yegor256/xembly/README.md

 ### XSET

-`XSET` changes text content of all current nodes to a value calculated with XPath expression:
+The `XSET` directive changes text content of all current nodes to a value calculated with the provided XPath expression:

 ```text
 ADD "product-1";